plotly/plotly.py/doc/python/creating-and-updating-figures.md

 pio.show(fig)
 ```

-Let's take a closer look at structure of the `fig` dictionary in order to better understand how `plotly.py` figures are built.

-##### The `"data"` Key

-The `"data"` key stores the value of list which describes the trace or traces which make up a figure.
-It is still a list even if the figure only contains one trace, as in the example above.

-Each trace in the list stored by the `"data"` key is itself defined by a dictionary.
-The type of the trace (`"bar"`, `"scatter"`, `"contour"`, etc...) is specified with a `"type"` key, and the rest of the keys in a trace specification dictionary (`x`, `y`, etc...) are used to define the properties specific to the trace of that type.

-##### The `"layout"` Key

-The`"layout"` key stores a dictionary that specifies properties related to customizing how the figure looks, such as its title, typography, margins, axes, annotations, shapes, legend and more.
-In contrast to trace configuration options, which apply only to individual traces, layout configuration options apply to the figure as a whole.

-The [_Full Reference_](https://plot.ly/python/reference/) page contains descriptions of all of the supported trace and layout attributes and configuration options.

-If working from the _Full Reference_ to build figures as Python dictionaries and lists suites your needs, go for it!

-This is a perfectly valid way to use `plotly.py` to build figures.
-On the other hand, if you would like to use an API that offers you a bit more assistance in the figure creation process, read on to learn about `graph objects`.

-#### Figures as Graph Objects
+### Figures as Graph Objects

-As an alternative to working with Python dictionaries, the `plotly.py` graphing library provides a hierarchy of classes called "graph objects" that may be used to construct figures.
+The `plotly.graph_objects` module provides a hierarchy of classes called "graph objects" that may be used to represent figures.
+The *recommended alternative* to working with Python dictionaries is to [create figures using Plotly Express](/python/plotly-express/) and to manipulate the resulting `plotly.graph_objects.Figure` objects as described in this page.

 Graph objects have several benefits compared to plain Python dictionaries.

 1. Graph objects provide precise data validation.
 If you provide an invalid property name or an invalid property value as the key to a graph object, an exception will be raised with a helpful error message describing the problem.
 This is not the case if you use plain Python dictionaries and lists to build your figures.